Brand protection: Counterfeit detection

 According to the EUIPO, counterfeiting detection technologies may be classified into five main categories: electronic, marking, chemical and physical, mechanical and technologies for digital media.

 ISO standard 12931 provides guidelines and performance criteria to help brand owners define the particular authentication elements for either the packaging or material good itself, based on a counterfeiting risk analysis.
 Overt security feature, such as a security hologram or optically variable ink, can be verified by an untrained user with human senses (typically by eyesight).
 Covert security features are verified with an off-the-shelf or purpose-built authentication tool.
 Both covert and overt security features may also go through the use of specialised equipment by a skilled expert.
 Overt security features have been criticised for their ineffectiveness, but others argue that they can be "extremely difficult to replicate".

 Covert security features used to be verifiable by very few people, and consumers were unaware of their presence.
 However, according to the ISO standard 12931, a smartphone is technically equivalent to an off-the-shelf covert authentication tool, yet it is a mass-market device which opens authentication on a large scale.
 Furthermore, it can support overt security authentication by providing the instructions, after a QR code scan, to visually verify an overt authentication element.

+A common approach is to combine multiple security elements (including both overt and covert features) as a layered defence against counterfeiting.

 According to the ISO standard 12931, track and trace solutions alone, e.g. a serialised 2D barcode placed on each product, is not authentication.
 QR codes have indeed no protection against exact copy, unless additional techniques are used in combination.
 Furthermore, QR codes can be vulnerable to being spoofed, where the counterfeiter uses a new QR code to redirect the consumer to a fake authentication response page.
 There are ways to address this fraud, for example by encouraging users to authenticate through visiting a trusted channel such as the brand owner's website or social media account.
 A number of techniques exist, such as digital watermarks and secure graphics which are added into QR codes to make them robust against copy, and an app can be used to authenticate.
 There is also ongoing research on the authentication of blank paper and printed material by extracting the surface fingerprint through a smartphone scan.